John Walsh (printer)

 John Walsh was the name of a father and son, two printers and publishers of music, active in London from the late 17th Century, and through the first half of the 18th Century.
-They published much important Baroque music, including works by William Babell and Handel.
+They published much important Baroque music, including works by William Babell and George Frideric Handel.

 John Walsh the elder

 John Walsh (1665 or 1666 – 13 March 1736) was an English music publisher possibly of Irish descent, established off the Strand, London, by c.
 1690.
 He was appointed musical instrument-maker-in-ordinary to the king in 1692.

 Walsh began publishing music in 1695, with "The Self Instructor for the Violin, or the art of playing that instrument improved and made easie by plain Rules and Directions".
 At this time, music publishing had just gone through a major change, with the rise of copper engraving, instead of moveable type.
 Engraved music was easier to read, and permitted the beaming of quavers.
 It had been used extensively by John Playford who began publishing in 1647.
 By the time of John Walsh, Playford's firm was in decline under his son Henry.
 Walsh took advantage of the situation and began to print engraved music on a scale previously unknown in England.
 Much of his early work was published in conjunction with John Hare, and later his son Joseph.
 By 1700, Walsh had moved on from publishing small tutors, and had published work by William Crofts, and by Bononcini.

 Walsh's engraved publications were not as neat as would suggest the work of the leading engraver of the time, Thomas Cross.
 Later, Walsh also used a cheaper approach, of punching the music in pewter using steel dies.
 Walsh copied the work of the Amsterdam publisher, Estienne Roger, whose extensive catalogue included all the work of Corelli.
 At this time, Italian opera became popular, and Walsh published many such operas, both in full and as individual song-sheets, a new and very popular form of music publishing.

 Walsh secured the rights to Handel's Rinaldo, making £1500 from the deal.
 Handel is reputed to have commented that Walsh should write the next opera, while Handel published it.
 Handel secured a copyright patent in 1720, protecting his work for fourteen years, during which it could only be published by Walsh and Joseph Hare.